 - Eivissa Old Town is for you if you want to be near the marina and prefer old charms, boutique cafes and shops and want to be close to the airport

-Top tips: If you want to avoid the major party season, visit the island in May/June or September/October instead.
-Also, the island is well connected by bus so take advantage of this if you have more time on your hands to explore the island.
+Top Tip: If you want to avoid the major party season, visit the island between May – June or September – October instead.
+The island is well connected by bus so take advantage of this especially if you’ve got more time on your hands to explore the island.
 X